 When the procedure is complete, the doctor will close the incisions with some combination of removable sutures, skin adhesives, and surgical tape.
 You can expect some bruising, irritation, and swelling immediately after the surgery, but your doctor will advise you on how to manage these symptoms and promote a quick recovery.
 You will need to wear dark tinted glasses for some time after the procedure to protect your eyes, which will be sensitive.
 As swelling decreases, the rejuvenating effects of your eyelid surgery will become apparent.

 Los Angeles Plastic Surgery You Can Trust

 If you are frustrated with the appearance of your saggy eyelids or the functional issues you experience as they begin to impair your vision, a blepharoplasty might be the solution you’re looking for.
-Trust one of the world’s foremost plastic surgeons, renowned internationally for his innovative techniques and precision of care, when you come to Nassif MD Plastic Surgery.
+Trust one of the world’s foremost plastic surgeons, renowned internationally for his innovative techniques and precision of care, when you come to Nassif MD Plastic Surgery in Beverly Hills.
 To schedule your consultation, contact our office today.

 Eyelid Surgery FAQ

 How long is the recovery after eyelid surgery?

 Typically, patients undergoing eyelid surgery should plan for seven to ten days off work or other activities.
 As there will be some bruising and swelling, you can help speed recovery by applying ice and sleeping with your head elevated.
 Every patient is slightly different, and we will work closely with you and advise you when you are safe to return to more vigorous physical activities.